dotpointer/mysql-shim/README.md

 	* Sites and projects in the world using the library - Proof that it is in use
 	* Contributors - People that have helped the development
 	* Contact - Where to send mails with error reports, usage information and comments
-	* Source code - Read it directly on this page
 	* Downloads - Links to download the library and the testing script

 * Purpose